JoshuaIsom/connexiful/README.md

 # ✨🪶 What Does Connexiful Mean?
 (kon-NEK-si-ful, kon-NEX-si-ful)

-adj., a state or quality of deep and meaningful interconnectedness, often characterized by a felt sense.
-Used to describe those hard-to-define experiences that evoke a sense of connection with the world, with others or within yourself.
+adj., exhibiting a deep, meaningful sense of interconnectedness, often accompanied by a subjective feeling

 Usage:
 - "There was a palpable connexiful energy in the room, like a sense of everyone being on the same wavelength."